 The Idiots is a 1998 Danish comedy by Lars Von Trier.
 With Bodil Jørgensen, Jens Albinus and Anne Louise Hassing.

 Uncut in the UK.
-Real sex was censored in the US R rated version with black bars
+Real sex was censored in the US R rated version with black bars.
+Noted for a rare sight of a naked penis on UK television.

 Summary Review : Actual Intercourse